Does Checking My Credit Score Lower It?

 How do they differ?
 Soft inquiry vs. hard inquiry

 In the world of credit, a credit check is often referred to as an “inquiry.”

-The Fair Credit Reporting Act (FCRA), the federal law that dictates when someone can check your credit and how long items can stay on your credit report, doesn’t distinguish between different types of inquiries.
+The Fair Credit Reporting Act (FCRA), which dictates when someone can check your credit and how long items can stay on your credit report, doesn’t distinguish between different types of inquiries.

-However, the three consumer credit bureaus — Equifax, Experian and TransUnion — have policies to remove credit inquiries from your credit reports after two years, a year longer than the FCRA requires for most types of inquiries.
-They also split credit checks into two groups, hard and soft inquiries, which are also sometimes called hard and soft pulls.
+However, the three consumer credit bureaus — Equifax, Experian and TransUnion — have policies to remove credit inquiries from your credit reports, usually within two years.

 What is a hard inquiry?

 Hard inquiries are records of when a lender or creditor checks your credit before making a lending decision.
-Having hard inquiries on a credit report could hurt your credit score.
+As noted above, having hard inquiries on a credit report could hurt your credit score.

 Whether it’s a new application or a request for a credit limit increase, many of the situations that can lead to a hard inquiry are the result of a creditor responding to an action you took.

-A hard inquiry could get added to your credit report when:
+A hard inquiry could be added to your credit report when:

 - You request a credit line increase on one of your accounts.